 3. How will managers be supported in promoting mindfulness into daily practices?

-4. What training will managers/supervisors require to promote and embed mindfulness?
+4. What training will managers/supervisors require to promote and embed mindful processes?

 5. Is senior leadership embracing the MBI?
 Have executives committed to participating in and supporting the programme?